 This is a Drawing.
-It is dated late 17th century and we acquired it in 1938.
+It was created by Léonard Chailleat.
+We acquired it in 1938.
 Its medium is pen and brown ink, brush and brown wash, black chalk on white laid paper, laid down.
 It is a part of the Drawings, Prints, and Graphic Design department.

 Léonard Chailleau was a French sculptor active in central Italy, where he was known as Leonardo Scaglia, or simply il Francese (“the French”).
 Known as a skilled woodcarver, he produced work for numerous church interiors in the Marche and Umbria regions.
 This fluid sketch of an angel blowing into a serpentine horn was likely a preliminary design for a sculpture as part of an ecclesiastic commission.
 Angels and putti feature prominently in Chailleau’s extant work.

 Drawing, Design for Sculpture: Angel Blowing Serpentine Horn; Léonard Chailleat (Italian, active 1640 - 1650); France; pen and brown ink, brush and brown wash, black chalk on white laid paper, laid down; 1938-88-2213

 This object was previously on display as a part of the exhibition The Cooper-Hewitt Collections: A Design Resource.